Lillie Hitchcock Coit: Bequest

 Coit left one-third of her estate to the City of San Francisco "to be expended in an appropriate manner for the purpose of adding to the beauty of the city which I have always loved".
 The city used this bequest to build Coit Tower on Telegraph Hill.

 The remainder of her bequest also sponsored another neighborhood landmark, a statue of three firefighters at the northwest corner of Washington Square Park.

+Legacy

+Coit's nickname "Firebelle Lil" inspired the name of the Women's Pro Baseball League team the San Francisco Firebells.